-Movie: ‘La La Land’ at Las Olas Oceanside Park
+Dinner and a Movie at Las Olas Oceanside Park

 Las Olas Oceanside Park is at 3000 E. Las Olas Blvd.

-More drinks: Wine Garden
+More Drinks: Wine Garden

 There is nothing in Greger Nilzen’s circuitous resume that could have predicted his destiny in North Beach Village, where he runs Wine Garden, an unassuming, down-a-random-alley revelation distinguished by soothing design, a thoughtful wine list and an attentive staff.

 Once you find it — there are no signs on either of the two alley entries — Wine Garden will be one of your new favorite spots.